 Inflation Rate in Croatia averaged 2.14 percent from 1999 until 2020, reaching an all time high of 8.43 percent in July of 2008 and a record low of -1.80 percent in May of 2016.
 This page provides the latest reported value for - Croatia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Croatia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

-Inflation Rate in Croatia is expected to be 2.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Croatia to stand at 2.50 in 12 months time.
-In the long-term, the Croatia Inflation Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Inflation Rate in Croatia is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Croatia to stand at 1.50 in 12 months time.
+In the long-term, the Croatia Inflation Rate is projected to trend around 1.10 percent in 2021 and 2.20 percent in 2022, according to our econometric models.